Women's, Gender and Sexuality Studies B.A.

 | AAST 141H |

-Black: From Africa to Hip-Hop (Humanities Elective) or Black Women: Race, Gender and Sexuality or Gender and Communication or Rhetoric of Women's Activism or Introduction to Western Humanities: Antiquity or African American History to 1865 or African American History Since 1865 or Voodoo, Muslim, Church: Black Religion or The American South or Women in America: Colonial Period to Civil War or Women in America: From the Civil War to the Present or Alcohol in American History or Families & Children in America or The Black Radical Tradition or Prayer & Civil Rights or Writing Women's Lives or U.S. Writers of Color or Gender & Sexuality in English Fiction or Oral and Written Traditions of Native Americans or Native American Beliefs and Philosophy or Media Representations of Women, Men, and Sexuality |
+Black: From Africa to Hip-Hop (Humanities Elective) or Black Women: Race, Gender and Sexuality or Gender and Communication or Rhetoric of Women's Activism or African American History to 1865 or African American History Since 1865 or Voodoo, Muslim, Church: Black Religion or Women in America: Colonial Period to Civil War or Women in America: From the Civil War to the Present or Alcohol in American History or Families & Children in America or The Black Radical Tradition or Prayer & Civil Rights or Writing Women's Lives or U.S. Writers of Color or Oral and Written Traditions of Native Americans or Native American Beliefs and Philosophy or Media Representations of Women, Men, and Sexuality |

 3 |